Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

 - `@Log`
   - utility logger
 - pom.iml
-- *pojo*
+- *pojo* - stands for "plain old java object" - meaning not using special features
 - The Terminal - in IntelliJ
 - Fluent Interfaces
 - Method Chaining

 ## Workshop
-- Create a pojo (that is *plain old java object*, meaning not using special features) with constructors, then
+- Create a pojo with constructors, then
   - replace with @getter for all items; prove it works
   - experiment with just a single field @getter on one field
 - Change to use @Build